Engineering Science P.h.D.

 Industrial and Quality Engineering

-Course offerings and research activities include quality assurance, statistical process control, six sigma, lean enterprise, service quality, reliability analysis, quality function deployment, design of experiments, project management, human safety, risk management, management of information technology resources, energy management and conservation.
+Course offerings and research activities include quality assurance, statistical process control, six sigma, lean enterprise, service quality, reliability analysis, quality function deployment,

 Mechanical Engineering and Energy Processes